 Long Life Seals

 Unlike many other taps that use rubbers that can be degraded with caustic and acid compounds, the NUKATAP has been made to suit a wide range of conditions.
-It's becoming more common to see sour beers/kombucha and other acetic and lactic acid beverages dispensed using draft systems.
+It's becoming more common to see sour beverages/kombucha and other acetic and lactic acid beverages dispensed using draft systems.
 These acids, in particular, could cause an attack on the sealing compounds resulting in downtime, loss of product and reduced maintenance intervals.

 The NUKATAP solves this problem and is the most chemically resistant tap we have ever manufactured.
 Unlike some older tap styles that have "metal on metal" rubbing components that can wear over time and have a "raspy feel" the NUKATAP has been manufactured with a smooth gliding action that guarantees the longevity of the tap components.
 The TPV rubber matrix shuttle is also one of the most durable sealing mechanisms that can tolerate large amounts of leverage force from long tap handles that would otherwise traditionally degrade the seals in other tap designs.